22 Free Itemized Receipt Templates

 Shipping charges, if any

-If the transaction requires the seller to deliver the purchased items to the buyer, the seller should specify the delivery cost in the itemized receipt.
+If the transaction requires the seller to deliver the purchased items to the buyer, the seller should specify the delivery cost in the receipt.

 Related: Payment Receipt Templates